Big Raisin is not going to let millennials kill it off without a fight

 “Whether it was their grandmother or mother or grandfather that gave them the [box], it’s that moment of kids playing around and being inspired with childhood,” says Overly.
 “What we’re trying to do is inspire the millennial parents to engage their children in the same way and bring that nostalgia back to them.”

 The “Grow Young” campaign will air on TV outlets including Bravo, HGTV, Food Network, E!, and Lifetime, in addition to digital, social, and in-store shopper activations.
-Sun-Maid currently has a three year plan of new products in the pipeline.
+Sun-Maid currently has a three-year plan of new products in the pipeline.

 Overly believes Sun-Maid is ripe for a comeback, and it will be parents leading the charge.
 To that end, expect more kid-friendly (and healthy) snacks on the horizon.

-“What we’re really capitalizing on is the fact you’d be hard pressed to find any snack brand today that would have the emotional equity that Sun-Maid would have,” he explains.
+“What we’re really capitalizing on is the fact you’d be hard-pressed to find any snack brand today that would have the emotional equity that Sun-Maid would have,” he explains.
 “We have a high amount of brand awareness and so now it’s really about conversion–about reminding them and getting them down that aisle.”